 THIS reader is, therefore, agreeing entirely with everything I wrote.
-I have said that I do not doubt the ability have said that 1 do not doubt the ability of the Professors in their respective spheres.
-Perhaps I suffer from some reflex action engendered by my school days in that I abhor professors.
+I have said that I do not doubt the ability of the Professors in their respective spheres.
+Perhaps I suffer from some reflex action engendered by my school days in that 1 abhor professors.
 To many it is a magic word like the word Editor.
-To me it merely denotes, as I have said before, a retentivity of mind and the ability to aborh and denotes, as I have said before, a retentivity of mind and the ability to absorb and remember the teachings of others; and I have already pointed out that the many thousands of professors we have had since professorships were first introduced have not contributed anything measurable to science.
-And what is a professors?
-You have Professors of Conjuring, Professors of Tattooing and Professors of Dancing.
-Normally, however, the term is taken to mean one who has held a Chair at a Univer-sity.
-Readers will excuse me, therefore, if Readers will excuse me, therefore, if I fail to doff my hat in awe and deference to professors.
+To me it merely denotes, as 1 have said before, a retentivity of mind and the ability to absorb and remember the teachings of others; and I have already pointed out that the many thousands of professors we have had since professorships were first introduced have not contributed anything measurable to science.
+And what is a professor ?
+You have Professors of Conjuring.
+Professors of Tattooing and Professors of Dancing.
+Normally, however, the term is taken to mean one who has held a Chair at a University.
+Readers will excuse mc, therefore, if I fail to doff my hat in awe and deference to professors.
 I have a measure of respect for Professors of Exact Sciences, such as Professors of Mathematics, Professors of Engineering and so on.
-I am not impressed by Professors of Psychology, nor by Professors of Economics, for they are inexact and very nebulous studies.
+1 am not impressed Professors of Psychology, nor by Professors of Economics, for they are inexact and very nebulous studies.

 Regarding the questions I am quite unrepentant in my criticism.
 The fact that a professor thinks that love is a form of temporary insanity or that a man exerting effort pulls faces to frighten away his enemies, is of no greater value nor does it add any more to the world's heritage of knowledge than the views of any other member of the public.
 They are plain, conjectural answers which could be given by anybody.
 Another point.
 If a question is asked it should be answered in a positive way, leaving no room for doubt, and the gravamen of my criticism was that it is easy to propound questions, capable of many equally nebulous answers and providing, as I said, the opportunity for scientific guessing and idle, drowsy, drawingroom back-chat.
-I agree with my corre-spondent when he suggests it might have been useful to have added Sir Wm.
-Bragg to the Brains Trust, but whilst there are to the Brains Trust, but whilst there are so many important, scientific questions capable of exact answers which the public ought to know, we should not waste valuable broadcast programme space by such balderdash.
-I appreciate that the members of the Brains Trust are very much interval and the programme space by victims of those who set the questions and, left to their own devices, I have no doubt that they could give us a more entertaining half-hour.
+I agree with my correspondent when he suggests it might have been useful to have added Sir Wm.
+Bragg to the Brains Trust, but whilst there are so many important, scientific questions capable of exact answers which the public ought to know, we should not waste valuable broadcast programme space by such balderdash.
+I appreciate that the members of the Brains Trust are very much victims of those who set the questions and, left to their own devices, I have no doubt that they could give us a more entertaining half-hour.
 A further point occurs to me.
 If we are to have a Brains Trust let us vary the members of it from time to time.
-As it is, the presumption is that only about four people in the country have brains.
-A suggestion, I add with some asperity, which I strenuously resent!
+As it is, the presumption is that only about four people in the country have brains. suggestion, I add with some asperity, which I strenuously resent!
 In fact, it is one of my criticisms of the B.B.C. that they select one man to speak on a particular topic and continue with him ad infinitum and often ad nauseum.